aldryn/aldryn-docs/docs/glossary.rst

         https://github.com/aldryn/login.aldryn.com.

     Boilerplates
-        A set of templates, static files and optionally compass files.
-Similar to a theme, but Aldryn does not allow changing of boilerplates, which is why they're not named theme.
+        A set of default templates, static files and optionally `Compass
+        <http://compass-style.org>`_ files.
+Similar to a theme, but Aldryn does not allow changing
+        of Boilerplates, which is why they're not named theme.

     Staging
         Changes you make to your environment are applied to its **staged** version.